Eric Lindroth

-Eric Emil Lindroth (September 12, 1951 - June 17, 2019) was a water polo player from the United States, who won the bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.
+Eric Emil Lindroth (September 12, 1951 - June 17, 2019) was a water polo player from the United States, who competed for the University of California Los Angeles, and won the bronze medal with the Men's National Team at the 1972 Summer Olympics in Munich, West Germany.
 In 1988, he was inducted into the USA Water Polo Hall of Fame.